rugbyprof/2143-Object-Oriented-Programming/Assignments/01-A02/README.md

     - `2143-OOP-yourlastname`
     - replace the `yourlastname` with your last name to make it unique.
 - Check the box that says: "Add a README.md file"
+- The repo name is important!
+I have scripts that build a URL with your github username and the repo name above.
+If you don't follow naming conventions, it means your stuff will not be graded or counted late.

 #### Edit the README.md